 What's New in v0.7

-The v0.7.0-beta.1 release turns Herald’s source-aware mail and calendar foundation into a more memory-aware writing and review workspace.
-The headline work is local Herald Memories, the Gollem-backed chat agent path, Compose Radar, macOS preview printing, and denser everyday Timeline polish.
+The v0.7 beta line turns Herald’s source-aware mail and calendar foundation into a more memory-aware writing and review workspace.
+Through v0.7.5-beta.1, the headline work is local Herald Memories with a read-only exploration workspace, the Gollem-backed chat agent path, Compose Radar, macOS preview printing, denser everyday Timeline polish, safer provider setup, safer multi-account mail behavior, and reliable expanded-thread previews and folder counts after bulk actions.

 Release Delta